-Immediately after the end of WW-I, about 74 German ships from the High Seas Fleet, were destined to be interned at the Royal Navy harbour at Scapa Flow while negotiations were taking place over the final decision on the fate of the ships.
+Immediately after the end of WW-I, about 74 German ships from the High Seas Fleet were destined to be interned at the Royal Navy harbour at Scapa Flow while negotiations were taking place over the final decision on the fate of the ships.

 Both parties, as part of the Armistice agreement, discussed a seemingly neutral point for the interning.
-While a final destination was never mentioned in the Armistice, Scapa Flow was the site mentioned by the British navy for the suggested interning.
+While a final destination was never mentioned in the Armistice, Scapa Flow was the site mentioned by the British Navy for the suggested interning.

 The captured fleet of ships was docked close to the spot for over nine months while the details of the treaty regarding its interning were being worked out.

-While Britain and the US reportedly suggested the destruction of the vessels, the French and Italians were pushing for sharing the ships.
+While Britain and the U.S. reportedly suggested the destruction of the vessels, the French and Italians were pushing for sharing the ships.

-As a total of 52 ships sank in front of many spectators, marking the greatest loss of shipping ever recorded in a single incident, the timely intervention of British guard ships helped saving a number of warships.
+As a total of 52 ships sank in front of many spectators, marking the greatest loss of shipping ever recorded in a single incident, the timely intervention of British guard ships helped save a number of warships.

 Official documents say that many wrecks were later salvaged and were towed away for scrapping, but still leaving many on the seafloor of Scapa Flow.

-Admiral Ludwig von Reuter and many other chief officers were captured on grounds of the destruction of British property but later released.
+Admiral Ludwig von Reuter and many other chief officers were captured on the grounds of the destruction of British property but later released.